GrigoryGraborenko/boc/README.md

 If this action is the direct endpoint of a file you can view or download, this string is the MIME type send to the client in the headers.

 ### Statelets
 Statelets are passed into the server initialization as a key-value object of objects.
+Each one can only be executed once per server call.
 How you do this is up to you, but the recommendation is to have each statelet live in it's own file, like so:
 ```js
 // thing.js
 module.exports = {